vubuivn/udacity-project-5/README.md

 #GET_PASSES_THIS_REPO_UDACITY_PLEASE
+# this hastag for security check by FPT software
 # Serverless TODO

 To implement this project, you need to implement a simple TODO application using AWS Lambda and Serverless framework.
 Search for all comments starting with the `TODO:` in the code to find the placeholders that you need to implement.